mattdp/partreach/config/jekyll/_posts/2014-11-18-injection_molding_through_alibaba_case_study.markdown

 <div class="footer" align="bottom" style="display:block;">(Left) Laser cutting, the manufacturing process chosen for Gulpo isn't suitable for larger volumes.
 When compared to injection molding, the transition point occurs at around QTY 50.(Right) Aesthetic details the client wanted to improve in the next Gulpo design. </div>

 <h3>Background on Gulpo Mark I</h3>
 Gulpo Mark I was laser cut from black plastic with a brushed metallic front face.
 The adhesive backing was also laser cut to match the profile of the design.
 Laser cutting was a great choice for the initial batch of Gulpos since the design is basically 2D and there is very little setup cost to actually cut it out.
 This is important because if SMBC was going to mass produce this product, they needed to first validate that there was actually a market willing to buy them at a price that made sense.
-Putting in the effort and money needed to produce a Gulpo that exactly matched the aesthetics of an Icthys-themed novelty car emblem wouldn't matter if no one wanted to buy it.
+Putting in the effort and money needed to produce a Gulpo that exactly matched the aesthetics of an <a href="http://en.wikipedia.org/wiki/Ichthys" target="_blank">Icthys-themed</a> novelty car emblem wouldn't matter if no one wanted to buy it.
 Thus, choosing laser cutting as their manufacturing process meant they could validate their biggest assumption while minimizing their upfront costs to actually produce the design.

 <h3>Drawbacks of Laser Cutting for Production</h3>
 Laser cutting's initial blessing of having a negligible setup cost quickly becomes a curse once production quantities begin to approach larger volumes.
 Laser cutting is a fixed-time manufacturing process, which means that the time-per-Gulpo for QTY 1 is the same as QTY 500.
 In other words, the cost of making Gulpo is relatively fixed, regardless of the quantity being produced.
 Considering that SMBC only broke even with the last batch, they wouldn't expect their margins to improve just by ordering a larger amount.
 If SMBC really wanted Gulpo to make sense as a retail product, they were going to need to find a different way to produce them.